njsfield/readme/readme.md

 To link back to the discussion above, we can see that `on` subscribes its object to events and `emit` publishes an event.

-In this example the same object emits and handles the event, but this is not a requirement.
+In this example the same object emits and handles the event.
+Events are namespaced to the emitting object.
 We can also send data with our event in the form of an argument.

 Let's think back to the Node Girls CMS workshop for a more practical example.
 Whenever a blog post is submitted, we want it to save it to the website's list of posts.
-In this example, assume that `app` and `blogList` are both objects that from `EventEmitter`:
+In this example, assume that `app` is an object that inherits from `EventEmitter`:

 ```javascript
 var querystring = require('querystring');